 If the gate or lock is broken or damaged who do I report it to?

-Report it by emailing email@example.com - don't forget to say which gate you're talking about.
-The gates came with a 10-year guarantee and a rolling programme of replacements is planned.
+Report it by emailing firstname.lastname@example.org - don't forget to say which gate you're talking about.
+The gates are now outside their 10-year guarantee period but a rolling programme of replacements is planned.

 If the gate or lock is damaged and my car is stuck inside, how do I get someone to fix it immediately?